-The first step is to decide when and where the rotation is to start and how long it is to last.
+Decide when and where the rotation is to start and how long it is to last.
 For this example a winter rotation is to last three and a half months from the end of mating until just before lambing for 1,500 ewes.